 Rate of Rise (RoR) by end July 2021.
-Eskom is thus proposing to expand its existing ash disposal facility by constructing and commission an additional Ash Disposal Facility before the existing ash dams reach their limiting RoR in 2021.
-The new expanded dams would fulfil the ash disposal requirements for the Power Station's extended operational life, with decommissioning of the six generating units planned to commence in 2036.
+Eskom is thus proposing to construct and commission an additional Ash Disposal Facility before the existing ash dams reach their limiting RoR in 2021.
+The new dams would fulfil the ash disposal requirements for the Power Station's extended operational life, with decommissioning of the six generating units planned to commence in 2036.
 A five year contingency has been allowed for, thus it's assumed that the Power Plant will be operated for an additional five years at full load from 2036 to 2040, with final decommissioning date proposed for 2045.